hidekazunasu/hidekazunasu/README.md

 Here are some ideas to get you started: -->

 - 🔭 I’m currently working on National Statistics Center.
-- 🌱 I’m currently learning .NET WebAPI,TypeScript, Rust, and TDD.
+- 🌱 I’m currently learning C#,TypeScript, Rust, and TDD.
 - I am studying coding tests on LeetCode to improve my coding skills.
 - I'm interested in AWS and other cloud services.
 <!-- - 👯 I’m looking to collaborate on ... -->